sbrugman/REL/tutorials/deploy_REL_new_Wiki/04_01_Extracting_a_new_Wikipedia_corpus.md

 stored some additional files that are required for this package.
 As such, we have added this edited edition to our scripts folder.
 To process a Wikipedia dump run the command below in a terminal.
 We define the `file_size` as one GB, but it can be changed based on the user's wishes.
 We advice users to run the script in the `basic_data` folder.
-After the script is done, the user only needs to copy the respective wikipedia dump (this excludes the wiki id/name mapping, disambiguation pages and redirects) into the `anchor_files` folder.
+After the script is done, the user only needs to copy the respective Wikipedia dump (this excludes the wiki id/name mapping, disambiguation pages and redirects) into the `anchor_files` folder.

 ```